 - While trends may suggest fewer and fewer people are actually reading today, that will change, in time.
 Cycles tend to repeat.
 Plus, you don't need to connect with everyone in the world to make a fantastic living using words whether written or spoken.
 Strive to do what you do as well as you can, and keep learning, testing, perfecting.

 - Remember, one of the most important goals of any writing or speaking is simply to connect with your audience, engage, entertain, share something useful.
 So certainly don't do anything that may hamper your progress.

-- While in an ideal world, second chances should prevail, unfortunately, because we humans have a tendency to be "surface judgemental", first impressions really do count, especially if you only have one chance to make a blast.
+- While in an ideal world, second chances should prevail, unfortunately, because we humans have a tendency to be "surface judgmental", first impressions really do count, especially if you only have one chance to make a blast.

 - Writing, speaking, and presenting tends to mirror how we speak.
 Today, few use "whom" in spoken conversation when addressing or interacting with a wide audience.

-- While we might think that most may not even care whether we use "whom" or "who" for most writing situations, the writing choices we make, can make us stand out, for the wrong reasons.
+- While we might think that most may not even care whether we use "whom" or "who" for most writing situations, the writing choices we make, can still make us stand out, for the wrong reasons.
 So we could be grammatically correct in our choice, yet lose the "positive communications" battle.
 Or "win the battle" but "lose the war".
 The solution: understand and clarify what we ant to achieve, then choose.

-- Breaking accepted conventions can be great for cutting through the noise of everything that clamors for our attention.
+- Breaking accepted conventions can be great for cutting through the noise of everything that clamours for our attention.
 You can blend in and become unnoticed.
-Or, you can do something different - for the right reasons.
+Or, you can do something different — for the right reasons.
 Why not?

 - However, I do recommend that you adjust your writing or speaking style to match or mirror the literary "pitch" of your audience or readership.